Las Vegas 2026: The TL;DR

 We ended the day at the Strat Tower, soaring 1,149 feet above the city.
 Whether you’re photographing the skyline at sunset or daring to ride its edge-of-the-world rollercoaster, the Strat offers a finale worthy of your Vegas story.

-If you have extra time, rent a convertible and explore the landscapes beyond the city limits.
+If you have extra time in your 4-day itinerary, rent a convertible and explore the landscapes just outside the city limits.
+The desert around Las Vegas holds just as much magic as the Strip itself.

 - Red Rock Canyon: Just 27 km away, this nature escape offers scenic drives and hiking trails through rugged sandstone peaks.

-- Valley of Fire: A 16 km drive of vibrant red rock formations perfect for sunrise photography.
+- Valley of Fire: About 100 km away, a 16 km driving loop of vibrant red rock formations perfect for sunrise photography.

-- Death Valley National Park: About 290 km away, where vast dunes meet ghost towns and otherworldly views.
+- Death Valley National Park: About 290 km away, a place where vast dunes meet ghost towns and otherworldly views.

 Why I Love Las Vegas